Coogits/coogits.github.io/README.md

 - Enhanced styling and layouts.
 - More interactive features for mathematical visualization.
 - Expanded content coverage.
-- Possible release of the Markdown-to-HTML conversion software for public use.
+- Potential release of specific code components for public use.

 ## License